Smarter, Better, Faster, Stronger

 Kevin is the founder of Digital Ambition and host of the Digital Ambition podcast.
 After building three successful online businesses and three separate niches in less than five years, he turned his attention toward helping other people start an online lifestyle business so they can escape the rat race, make an impact, and live life without limitations.

-Recently Kevin called us up to talk about over complicating business practices, whether it's creating crazy funnels, intricate products and websites, reinventing the wheel or trying to be everywhere.
+Recently Kevin called us up to talk what it's worth from his experience, what maybe could be avoided if you're working by yourself, but not working with someone to help you and where other people are missing the mark.
+He'll also go over complicating business practices, whether it's creating crazy funnels, intricate products and websites, reinventing the wheel or trying to be everywhere.

 Interview Transcript Highlights